Have you ever wished that Mac N’ Cheese could be a part of your healthy eating life? Well, today we have some great news for you!

 What makes this a healthier option?
 By making a few simple swaps we’ve removed some of the fat, increased the protein, reduced the carbs, but kept it rich and flavorful.
 One of the biggest changes in the ingredient list you’ll notice is a head of cauliflower.
 When you steam and blend cauliflower, it makes a great swap for heavy cream that most Mac N’ Cheese recipes call for.

 One other difference you may notice is the serving size.
 Traditionally in a restaurant, or in our homes, we are served a big heaping bowl of pasta.
-This could end up being 3-4 servings of pasta, and triple the amount of calories we would want to consume at one meal.
-We’ve split this recipe up into 1/2 cup serving sizes to fit into a perfect balanced meal.
+This could end up being 3-4 servings of pasta, and triple the number of calories we would want to consume at one meal.
+We’ve split this recipe up into 1/2 cup serving sizes to fit into a perfectly balanced meal.
 Try pairing this Mac N’ Cheese recipe with a green salad and a portion of grilled chicken or protein option of your choice.

--1 small head of cauliflower
+-1 small head of cauliflower (approximately 1 Cup pureed)